bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2014/20140105_for-the-sake-of-zion.md

 ##II.
 The Work of Zion (6-7,10-11)
 **vs. 11 His REWARD is WITH Him, and his WORK BEFORE Him.**
-God has Set Watchmen...Where?
+God has Set Watchmen&hellip;Where?
 ON THE WALLS: vision, insight, clear view (Not the Mayans, but the Christians!)

 ##A. A Work For Us To Do

 > ILLUSTRATION: It means something when someone who has paid the price, says it.
 I asked Sis.
 Meadows who is 92 years old, Has God ever failed you?
 God has never failed me.

 vs. 6 Luke 18:1 Men ought always to pray. -- To the end that the RESTORATION would be hastened.